versoul/docs/aladino/builtins.md

 Assigns a defined amount of reviewers to the pull request from the provided list of reviewers.

-When there's not enough reviewers to assign to, an warning is returned.
+When there's not enough reviewers to assign to, a warning is returned.

-If a reviewer from the defined list has performed a review, his review will re-requested.
+If a reviewer from the defined list has performed a review, their review will be re-requested.

 **Parameters**: